-Messag ge from the Minister 5
+Message from the Minister 5

-Progran m overview 6
+Progr ram overview 6

-About t the Program 7
+Abou - t the Program 7

 1. Program purpose 7

 2. Program objectives 7

-3. 3.
-Program and funding duration
+3. Program and funding duration 7

-4. .
-What is being funded
+4. What is being funded 7

-5. How the funding is being allocated and managed
+5. How the funding is being allocated and managed 7

-6. Consideration of the needs of the organisation and community
+6. Consideration of the needs of the organisation and community 8

-7. Aboriginal inclusion
+7. Aboriginal inclusion 8

 8. Diversity and inclusion 8

-Eligibili ity
+Eligib pility 9

 9. Eligible local government organisations 9

-Making an application 11
+Makir ng an application 10

-10. Application criteria 11
+10. Assessment criteria 10

-11. Application process 12
+11. Application process 11

-Assess ment, allocation and funding 13
+Asses ssment, allocation and funding 12

-12. Assessment and allocation 13
+12. Assessment and allocation 12

-13. Funding Agreement 14
+13. Funding Agreement 13

-14. Funding and payments 14
+14. Funding and payments 13

-15. Change of circumstances 15
+15. Change of circumstances 14

-Monito ring and reporting 16
+Monit toring and reporting 15

-16. Monitoring and Reporting requirements 16
+16. Monitoring and Reporting requirements 15

-Appendix 17
+Appe ndix 16

-Α. Inclusion, diversity and social outcomes resources 17
+A. Inclusion, diversity and social outcomes resources

-В. Apprenticeships and traineeships available and training providers 17
+ı B. Apprenticeships and traineeships available and training providers 16

-C. Other Government funding 17
+(C. Other Government funding 16

-D. What are apprenticeships, traineeships and cadetships 17
+ı D. What are apprenticeships, traineeships and cadetships 16

-E. Questions and Complaints 18
+ı E. Questions and complaints 17

-F. Access to Information 18
+ı F. Access to information 17

-G. Criteria - Employment of Aboriginal peoples in NSW 18
+(G. Employment of Aboriginal peoples in NSW 17